Fall 2021 Schedule / Contemporary Issues

 In the fall semester we will add to the information that we provided about Africa in the spring.
 As we present specific countries, including Zimbabwe, Namibia and Tunisia, we will continue to address their history, economy, health, education, and social aspects.
 We will also present overviews of Africa that may focus on specific groups of countries as we address topics such as the relations between African countries and their former colonizers and the influence of China on the continent.

 Defining a nation-state and its subnational components requires physical delineation acknowledged by those within and beyond its geographic limits.
 Establishment of boundaries is vital, and borders and boundaries have often been a key component of history.

 Coordinators: Arlynn Greenbaum, Bob Reiss, Estelle Selzer, Phyllis Weiss, Karen Levin

 The bimonthly Guest Lecture Series enhances the Quest program experience by inviting recognized experts in their fields to present varied subjects.
 Past presentations have included discussions of global policy and political science, anthropology, literature, theater arts, social science, and music.

 Coordinators: Bob Gottfried, Sandy Frank, Ellen Gottfried, Glenn Johnston

-In this course we investigate world-wide issues.
+In this course we investigate worldwide issues.
 The presenters will select an issue of importance to discuss.
-The last thirty minutes of the class are dedicated to questions and discussion.
+There will be time for class discussion.

 This is an interactive discussion class in which both the coordinators and class members bring in short opinion pieces—editorials, op-ed articles, reviews, etc. A vote is taken on which pieces to discuss that day and individuals argue their views.